Adelphi can trace its roots to Adelphi Academy (founded in 1863), a private preparatory school located at 412 Adelphi Street, Brooklyn.

 The School of Nursing became the College of Nursing and Public Health.

-The Nexus Welcome Building is currently under construction and expected to open in Fall 2015.
+The new Nexus Welcome Building is currently under construction.